jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Next Tasks
 - Finish force movement refactor (see stash)
+    - liquid interactions aren't working anymore
+- take a break
+- Finish force movement refactor (see stash)
     - When they stop when they hit walls they need to stop hard, not slid into them
     - They go too far into walls
-- take a break
     - take damage when hitting walls (add blood splatter)
+- bug: if you push a unit into liquid from the top of the liquid at an angle it doesn't go far enough into the liquid and the mask shows the stones behind

 ## This weeks goals:
 - bug: player stuck in walking animation after clone
 - bug: CRITICAL: Single player escape just quits game, it doesn't go to "resume" menu anymore
-- LEFT OFF Poolshot velocity transfer should be decreased
-    - Fix push into water, it should be smooth
-    - bug: if you push a unit into liquid from the top of the liquid at an angle it doesn't go far enough into the liquid and the mask shows the stones behind
----
 - bug: Picked up pickups from pull should not transfer move to player
 - bug: AOE is giving me "no target" when I click on ground (hurtx4,aoe,hurt)
     - rather than "no target" maybe it just doesn't use mana and shows a fizzle animation?
     - It's giving "no target" because of the first hurt
-- Milestone 5 | **Movement & Spell Quantity** | Due Aug 11
 - Milestone 4 | **Perfect Prediction Attacks** | Due Aug 8
     - I got bit by a vampire but it didn't accurately warn me he would
         - wrap this in with preventing units from changing targets from their prediction even if the decoy dies (lobber move then throw?)